Are there any taxes associated with Printify?

 Sales tax is only applicable to orders that are fulfilled and shipped within the US.

-That being said, this may also apply to you if you’re an international seller using dropshipping for your business.
+This may also apply to you if you’re an international seller using dropshipping for your business.
 We have prepared a comprehensive sales tax guide to help you learn more about your potential tax obligations.

 Click here for a list of reputable companies that offer sales tax compliance consultations.